General program information

-- The company chosen by the Town will appear on your existing electricity bill as your electricity supplier
+- The company chosen by the Town, Constellation, will appear on your existing electricity bill as your electricity supplier

-- The price that the Town negotiates will be used to calculate the Supply charges on your existing electricity bill instead of the Basic Service price from Eversource or National Grid.
+- Your electric utility will use a Sharon Power Choice price to calculate the Supply charges on your electricity bill instead of their own Basic Service price.